 Ireland recorded a Current Account surplus of 4.60 percent of the country's Gross Domestic Product in 2020. source: EUROSTAT

-Current Account to GDP in Ireland is expected to reach 4.50 percent by the end of 2021, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Ireland Current Account to GDP is projected to trend around 4.20 percent in 2022 and 4.00 percent in 2023, according to our econometric models.
+Current Account to GDP in Ireland is expected to reach 4.50 percent of GDP by the end of 2021, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Ireland Current Account to GDP is projected to trend around 4.20 percent of GDP in 2022 and 4.00 percent of GDP in 2023, according to our econometric models.